José Francisco Ulloa

-José Francisco Ulloa Rojas (born October 1, 1940, in Cartago, Costa Rica) is a Costa Rican priest and bishop.
+José Francisco Ulloa Rojas (born 1 October 1940, in Cartago) is a Costa Rican priest and bishop.
 He entered the Minor Seminary in 1959.
-On December 19, 1964, he was ordained priest by Bishop Carlos Humberto Rodríguez Quirós.
+On 19 December 1964, he was ordained priest by Bishop Carlos Humberto Rodríguez Quirós.
 He was elected first bishop of the Diocese of Limón on 30 December 1994, and first bishop of the Diocese of Cartago, Costa Rica in 2005.

 Priesthood

 From 1967 to 1971, after completing studies of Priesthood Sociology in Rome, he worked in the International Movement for a Better World.
 He has lectured at the Central Seminary (1971–1992), he was Pastoral Vicar of the Archdiocese of San José (1974–1976), Rector of the Central Seminary (1982–1992), President of the Organization of Latin American Seminaries (OSLAM) (1989–1991).
 In October 1992 he was invited by Pope John Paul II to participate as a representative of the clergy at the Fourth General Conference of Latin American Bishops in Santo Domingo, Dominican Republic.

-On February 22, 1995, he received his Episcopal Ordination on the Feast of the Teaching of St. Peter from the Papal Nuncio Giacinto Berloco.
+On 22 February 1995, he received his Episcopal Ordination on the Feast of the Teaching of St. Peter from the Papal Nuncio Giacinto Berloco.
 Takes possession of its headquarters in the city of Limon, Costa Rica.
-On May 22, 2005, John Paul II erected the Diocese of Cartago and appointed Ulloa as its first bishop.
+On 22 May 2005, John Paul II erected the Diocese of Cartago and appointed Ulloa as its first bishop.
 Later, the Diocese of Cartago emerged from the territorial division of the Archdiocese of San José and part of the Diocese of Limon, and Ulloa was appointed as its first bishop.
 Ulloa currently holds the post of vice president of the CECOR.